I grew up in St. Cloud, Minnesota in the ’50s and ’60s.

 I think the world is in a time of madness.

-I take a lot of photos of nature and love to be out in nature.
+I take a lot of photos of nature and love to be outside.

 Oxbow Bend in Grand Tetons National Park is my favorite spot to take a photo.